-This policy relates to NSW Affordable Housing Guidelines and Division 2 of the NSW Residential Tenancies Act 2010.
+This policy relates to NSW Affordable Housing Guidelines and Division 2 of the Residential Tenancies Act 2010.

-- Affordable housing is housing that is managed under the NSW Government Affordable Housing guidelines.
+Affordable Housing is housing that is managed under the NSW Government Affordable Housing guidelines.

-- Market rent is rent paid for similar properties within the local rental market.
+Market Rent is rent paid for similar properties within the local rental market.

-- Rebated rent is the amount a tenant must pay when we calculate rent as a percentage of the tenant’s assessable household income.
+Rebated Rent is the amount a tenant must pay when we calculate rent as a percentage of the tenant’s assessable household income.

-This policy applies to all SCH affordable housing properties.
+This policy applies to all SCH Affordable Housing properties.

-SCH is committed to delivering a mixture of Very Low, Low and Moderate income household types in its affordable housing portfolio.
-This will be facilitated by offering 2 housing outcomes where the applicant’s earning are lower, as per the NSW Affordable Housing Ministerial Guidelines, refer to:
+SCH is committed to delivering a mixture of Very Low-, Low- and Moderate-income household types in its affordable housing portfolio.
+This will be facilitated by offering 2 housing outcomes where the applicant’s earning is lower, as per the NSW Affordable Housing Ministerial Guidelines, refer to:

 Tenants will be informed of any changes to their rent in a letter.

-The Access and Demand team are responsible for reviewing rebated rent and notifying tenants of any changes to market rent or rebated rent.
-The Finance team are responsible for reviewing market rent and final review of income eligibility.
+The Access and Demand Team are responsible for reviewing Rebated Rent and notifying tenants of any changes to Market Rent or Rebated Rent.

 The Finance Team are responsible for reviewing Market Rent and final review of income eligibility.